leongersen/noUiSlider/README.md

 Changelog
 ---------
 ###8.0.0
-Remove jQuery dependency!
+Removed jQuery dependency!
 For more info and other changes, see [the release information](http://refreshless.com/nouislider/new-version).

 Browserify
 ----------